diegomendezp/Ironhack-lectures-v3/content/module1/Week 1/Day 5/Object Oriented Javascript 1 and 2.md

-### `this` in methods - *on the left of the dot at the time of invocation*
+### 2. `this` in methods - *on the left of the dot at the time of invocation*

-`this` keyword in the method holds the value of whatever is on the left of the dot at the time of invocation.
+`this` keyword in the method holds the value of whatever is on the left of the dot at the time of invocation (the object that is invoking the method).

 **Question**